pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-The corresponding implementation classes are defined in the package
+The corresponding implementation classes are defined in the package:

+`org.eclipse.handly.internal.examples.basic.ui.model`

-`org.eclipse.handly.internal.examples.basic.ui.model` of the same bundle:
+of the same bundle:

 ```java
 public class FooFile